ibm-cloud-docs/vpc/lb-adv-traffic-mgmt.md

 An application load balancer for VPC preserves the original protocol that is used by the client for front-end HTTP and HTTPS connections by including it inside the `X-Forwarded-Proto` HTTP header.
 This does not apply to TCP protocol since an application load balancer does not look at Layer-7 traffic when TCP protocol is used.

+## Enabling private load balancer enforcement
+{: #private-alb-enforcement}

+Private load balancer enforcement prevents public load balancers from being created.
+This ensures only non-internet clients, or clients from within your network environment, can access your load balancers.
+When enabled, a restriction is placed on your account to prevent the creation of floating IPs on all application load balancers.

+To implement private load balancer enforcement, open an [IBM Support case](/docs/get-support?topic=get-support-using-avatar) and reference your need to alter your account to restrict the creation of floating IPs.
+After IBM processes the change, you will no longer be able to create public load balancers.

+Private load balancer enforcement applies for all regions when enabled.
+{: note}

 ## Enabling proxy protocol
 {: #proxy-protocol-enablement}

 You can enable proxy protocol for TCP, HTTP and HTTPS listeners and back-end pools.
 Use cases are as follows.

 ### Use case 1: Client connects to load balancer directly
 {: #client-connects-directly-tcp}

 ![Proxy Protocol Pool](images/VPC-LBaaS-Proxy-Protocol-Pool.png "Proxy Protocol Pool") {: caption="Proxy Protocol Pool" caption-side="top"}

 If the application load balancer is receiving traffic from a client directly, enabling the proxy protocol for the back-end pool of that listener configures the load balancer to attach the proxy protocol header to the TCP packets being sent to that back-end pool.

 All back-end members of that pool must support proxy protocol for the data path to work.
 You can choose the version of proxy protocol header (version 1 or version 2) when enabling this setting.
 This setting is disabled by default if not specified.
 With this setting, the back-end servers can get the client IP and port information that the load balancer sets in the proxy protocol header.
 {: note}